Meet Billie Shepherd, Dancing on Ice 2021 contestant and reality TV star

 Published:

-ITV confirmed the news on Thursday 28th January, citing a ‘family bereavement’.
+Graham Bell became the second celebrity to be eliminated from the competition after losing out to Rebekah Vardy during their skate-off last weekend.
+Myleene Klass was the first celeb to be voted off the show in Week Two.

-A spokesperson said: “Sadly due to a family bereavement this week Billie Shepherd is taking a break from the ice and won’t be on Sunday’s show.
-We look forward to her returning next week and send her all of our love at this sad time.”
+This week, Rufus Hound had to withdraw from the competition after contracting coronavirus.

-Billie is currently partnered with professional skater, Mark Hanretty, and made her debut last weekend, scoring 25 out of 40 for her routine.
+Billie was partnered with professional skater, Mark Hanretty, and made her debut during Week Two, scoring 25 out of 40 for her routine.

 Read on for everything you need to know about Billie Shepherd, who joined the Dancing on Ice 2021 line-up last year.